Guide to the Ability to Benefit Program

 Taking the Ability to Benefit Test

 The Florida Department of Education recently announced that institutions could use either a common placement method or an alternative method to test students’ college readiness.
-Please check here for the common placement tests and alternative methods accepted by the state.
+Please check the Florida Department of Education website for the common placement tests and alternative methods accepted by the state.

 When Taking the ATB Test